General Introduction to

 Hysteria:

-The term “hysteria” was first used in Greece in the 5th century
+The term “hysteria” was first used in Greece in the 5th

-were breathing difficulties and sense of suffocation and whose suffers were
+of suffocation and whose suffers were seen chiefly to be

-seen chiefly to be recently bereaved widows.
-The explanation was thought to
+recently bereaved widows.
+The explanation was thought to be

-be a wandering womb putting pressure on other organs.
+a wandering womb putting pressure on other organs.

 Modern research: